Azure/Enterprise-Scale/docs/enterprise-scale-iab/deploy-tenant.md

 9. After the template has passed the validation click **Create**.
 This will deploy the initial Management Group structure together with the required Policy/PolicySet definitions.
 It will also move the subscription under the right Management Group and will also deploy a Log Analytics Workspace and enable platform monitoring.
 This process will take several minutes to complete.

     > Note: If you've done previous Enterprise-Scale in-a-box deployments on this AAD tenant, you may get an "Deployment already exists" error.
 If you get this error, refer to the Deployment region section under Troubleshooting.
-    > There is a known issue, and in very few instances this process may fail when deploying PolicySet definitions.
-If you experience this problem, simply re-deploy the Template with the exact same parameters as you selected in your original deployment.
-You must select same region where you create first deployment.
+    > In very few instances this process may fail when deploying PolicySet definitions.
+If you experience this problem, simply re-deploy the template with the exact same parameters as you selected in your original deployment.

     ![_Figure_](./media/wt-1.2-7.png)